 Example Set of Software Documents

-The table below describes a typical set of documents for medical device software (assumes Level of Concern = Moderate; Safety Classification = B).
+The table below describes a typical set of documents for medical device software (assumes Safety Classification = B).
 Note that there are many different ways to structure your software documentation and still comply with the IEC 62304 standard and FDA software guidances; this is just one way.
 For example, some companies use the title “Software Design Specification” or “Software Specification” instead of “Software Detailed Design.”

 Software Document | Description |